-What is NAD Treatment?
+What Is NAD Treatment?

-Do you remember hearing mitochondria is the powerhouse of the cell?
-That’s because it synthesizes the energy you need to function, but it doesn’t do it without help.
+Do you remember hearing that mitochondria is the powerhouse of the cell?
+That's because it synthesizes the energy you need to function, but it doesn't do it without help.

-Nicotinamide adenine dinucleotide (NAD), a coenzyme found all throughout your body, is responsible for taking just the right electrical charges and reconfiguring them to create ATP1, better known as energy.
-Along with boosting ATP levels, NAD also affects parts of the DNA responsible for aging, opioid receptors in the brain, and can improve access to the neurotransmitters responsible for good mood, like serotonin.
+Along with boosting ATP levels, NAD also affects parts of the DNA responsible for aging and opioid receptors in the brain, and it can improve access to the neurotransmitters responsible for good mood and reduced anxiety, like serotonin.

 Introduction to NAD Treatment

-• Lengthening telomeres, which slows aging
+- Lengthening telomeres, which slows aging.

-• Repairing damaged DNA
+- Repairing damaged DNA.

-• Making DNA more resistant to damage and decay
+- Making DNA more resistant to damage and decay.

-• Boosting physical and mental wellness
+- Boosting physical and mental wellness.

-• Reducing substance withdrawal symptoms
+- Reducing substance withdrawal symptoms.

 The Science Behind NAD Treatment

-NAD synthesis energy in the mitochondria1 thanks to one tiny atom: hydrogen.
-Hydrogen has one positive charge (proton) and one negative charge (electron) that NAD picks up to form NADH.
-NADH picks up charges from hydrogen throughout the process of compounds like glucose going through chemical changes.
-The results of these changes mean the energy (ATP)-making process begins, which releases more NADH.
+NAD synthesizes energy in the mitochondria thanks to one tiny atom: hydrogen.1 Hydrogen has one positive charge (proton) and one negative charge (electron) that NAD picks up to form NADH.

 In short, NAD takes charges from the hydrogen within various compounds (like glucose) and releases them into the mitochondria, which uses those charges to create ATP, or energy.